Frequently Asked Questions

 • Surrendering items from their mouth

 Yes!
-We encourage all members of the family to be present, and anyone else who is involved with your dog for example, your dog walker or people who regularly care for your dog.
+We encourage all members of the family to be present, and anyone else who is involved with your dog - for example, your dog walker or people who regularly care for your dog.
 That way everyone is on the same page.
 Very young children are welcome, however if they are likely to distract you from learning and being involved, it may be a good idea to organise a babysitter for this time.

 Yes, we encourage your whole pack to be present so we can see the big picture.
 It is common for one dog to trigger behaviours in another and for a holistic assessment this is preferable.

-We encourage you to use whatever tools you are comfortable with as long as they are used humanely.
-We use a variety of methods and equipment to support learning.
-We use front connecting harnesses, flat collars, material slip collars and head halters as different dogs and different behaviours need different approaches, and you are always consulted and are in control at all times.
+We carry a variety of training equipment with us on consults to trial, such as front connecting harnesses, flat collars, material martingale collars and head halters.
+Different dogs and different behaviours need different approaches, there is no one size fits all.
+We will advise and demonstrate what we think is the best option however you are always consulted and are in control at all times.

 Clients will almost always notice big shifts in their dog’s behaviour from the day we are there, and some behaviours do disappear immediately.
 However, you as the owner are responsible for maintaining and continuing the relationship and new behaviours (both yours and your dog’s) indefinitely.